janscience/adaptationprimer/meanvariance/README.md

-First, subtractively adapt the response to the stimulus, then threshold the mean-free response, and finally apply divisive adaptation.
+First, subtractively adapt the response to the stimulus, then threshold the mean-free response, and finally apply divisive adaptation (Clemens et al., 2018).
 This results in neuronal responses that are invariant to the mean and variance of the stimulus.

 ``` py
 rate1, adapt1 = adaptation(time, stimulus, alpha=0.2, taua=0.5)